 When we first published "Warmed by the View," the most popular question from collectors was "Who would build a campfire that close to a cliff?"
 Artist Stephen Lyman answered this question quite simply, "I did."
 An avid adventurer, Lyman lived his paintings and "Warmed by the View" is no exception.
 Never one to pick level, comfortable camp sites, Lyman preferred more dramatic, unique locations where he could enjoy 360 degrees of landscape view.

 It's difficult to name one signature piece with artists as talented and prolific as Lyman.
 Certainly his series of campfire paintings qualify, and "Warmed by the View" is one of the crowning jewels in that series.
 This cliff edge above Yosemite Falls is a typical camping spot for Lyman.
 "Fortunately," he would say, "it's hard to go sleepwalking when zipped in a sleeping bag."

-Sold out at Published but Available at Ashley's Art Gallery, near Raleigh, NC.
+On display framed at Ashley's Art Gallery, near Raleigh, NC.

 MASTERWORK ANNIVERSARY EDITION

 48"w x 42"h.